-- 6. All applications will be processed through the Local Authority Co-ordinated Admissions Procedure.
+6. All applications will be processed through the Local Authority Co-ordinated Admissions Procedure.
 Parents must express a preference for this School on their Local Authority (LA) Single Application Form (or Common Application Form) in order for their child to be considered for a place.
-[The deadline for completing this form, if you live within the Southend or Essex Local Authorities, is 31 October (subject to confirmation).] - 7.
-For the September 2023 intake, the School's Published Admission Number (PAN) is 185.
-The PAN for each Year group (8-11) for 2023 is 185. - 8.
-Children who have an EHCP are admitted under separate statutory procedures, and not under this Policy.
-Any child who passes the selection tests and who has an EHCP that names this School will be admitted prior to the allocation of places to other applicants, and the number of places available to other children within the PAN for Year 7 will be reduced.
+[The deadline for completing this form, if you live within the Southend or Essex Local Authorities, is 31 October (subject to confirmation).]
+7. For the September 2026 intake, the School's Published Admission Number (PAN) is 185.
+The PAN for each Year group (8-11) for 2026 is 185.